The Symptoms of Dehydration are related to the attitude of drinking water, or better said: the attitude of not drinking water.

 Everybody is familiar with what happens with a plant that has not been watered.

-For humans, the same principles apply.
-In fact, this phenomena is at the base of premature aging – when we don’t drink enough water (for a long period of time), the basic metabolic, physical and chemical activities diminish, and we don’t get the vital elements our bodies need.
+Simplistically speaking, for humans, the same principle applies.
+In fact, dehydration is at the base of premature aging – when we don’t drink enough water (for a long period of time), the basic metabolic physical and chemical activities diminish, and we don’t get the vital elements our bodies need.
 That being said – doesn’t the importance of drinking water seem obvious?

 Causes of dehydration